 No, as vendor briefings are research tools and not client deliverables.
 Submit all requests via the Vendor Briefing online form.
 Sales Account Executives should not be involved in the vendor briefing process as this could potentially affect objectivity.

 How do I know if Gartner covers my technology?
 Which analysts may be interested in my vendor briefing?

 To identify which topics are covered by Gartner analysts, view Analyst Coverage Areas.

-Yes, please, as all vendor briefings are recorded and the audio recording is posted to Gartner's central repository accessible by all analysts.
-Our analysts use audio recording for post-briefing reference; it is also used by analysts who were not able to attend the briefing.
+Yes, as all vendor briefings are recorded and posted to Gartner's central repository, accessible by all analysts.
+These recordings are used by our analysts for post-briefing reference, or by analysts who were not able to attend the briefing.